CCGS Vincent Massey

 CCGS Vincent Massey is an icebreaking anchor handling tug supply vessel (AHTS) converted to a medium class icebreaker for the Canadian Coast Guard.
 She was originally built as Tor Viking for Trans Viking Icebreaking & Offshore AS in 2000 and has also traded under the name Tor Viking II.
 The vessel was sold to Canada in 2018 and was initially expected to enter service in summer 2020 following a refit.
-However, the conversion work was delayed and the vessel was delivered to the Canadian Coast Guard in October 2022.
+However, the conversion work was delayed and the vessel was delivered to the Canadian Coast Guard in October 2022 and dedicated to service in September 2023.

 CCGS Vincent Massey has two sister vessels, CCGS Captain Molly Kool and CCGS Jean Goodwill, both of which are converted offshore vessels.

 Design

 CCGS Vincent Massey is 83.7 m long overall and 77.77 m between perpendiculars.
 Her hull has a beam of 18 m and moulded depth of 8.5 m.
 At design draught, she draws 6.5 m of water, but can be loaded to a maximum draught of 7.22 m which corresponds to a displacement of 6,872 tons.
 Originally built to DNV ice class "ICE-10 Icebreaker", her hull structures and propulsion system will be upgraded to Polar Class 4 level and the vessel will be rated as Arctic Class 2 in Canadian service.
-Originally she was served by a crew of 23, but this will be reduced to 19 (9 officers and 10 crew) when the vessel is commissioned by the Canadian Coast Guard.
+Originally she was served by a crew of 13, but this will be increased to 19 (9 officers and 10 crew) when the vessel is commissioned by the Canadian Coast Guard.

 Vincent Massey has four medium-speed diesel engines geared to two controllable pitch propellers in nozzles.
 She has two eight-cylinder MaK 8M32 and two six-cylinder MaK 6M32 diesel engines rated at 3840 kW and 2880 kW each.
 With a total propulsion power of 13440 kW, she can achieve a maximum speed of 16 kn in open water and break 1 m ice at a continuous speed of 3 kn.
 In addition, she has two bow thrusters (one fixed, one retractable and azimuthing) and one transverse stern thruster for maneuvering and dynamic positioning.